 The artists and researchers have led sound and performance workshops with groups from local schools, community centres, as well as newcomers and migrants from the nearby refugee camp to record hundreds of names of local inhabitants.
 Together with the sonic materials derived from the site itself, these recordings will be made audible in the space as part of an electro-acoustic installation and live vocal performance, marking the presence of the people they represent on a new public site that until now has been silent, empty and unknown.

 With its first outcome culminating in a large-scale public performance in 2020, this project is a long-term process of artistic creation but also of knowledge production.
 The Evens Foundation, in partnership with Theatrum Mundi, has initiated and commissioned research integrated into the project.
-One of the key objectives of this collaboration is the development of a critical handbook designed at a broad audience of practitioners, public authorities, and citizens showing how a performance-making process affects people’s relationship with each other and a (new) public space.
+One of the key outcomes of this collaboration is a publication designed at a broad audience of practitioners, public authorities, and citizens that offers a critical reflection on—and a speculative protocol for—performance-making as a tool for engagement in urban transformation.
 In other words, how performance could be a kind of urban design in itself.